Clapton Girls' Academy

 Clapton Girls' Academy (formerly Clapton Girls Technology College) is a secondary school with academy status located in Lower Clapton, in the London Borough of Hackney, London, England.

-The school is situated north of Hackney Central on the A102.
-It is a few hundred metres west of Homerton University Hospital.
+The school is situated on the A102 a few hundred metres west of Homerton University Hospital.
 It lies in the parish of St James, Clapton.

 Admissions

 There are 900 pupils in the school.
 As Clapton Girls Technology College, the school was amongst the top 5% of schools that had improved nationally.
 More than half the pupils that attend are eligible for free school meals and under a third have special educational needs.
 More than 50 languages are spoken at the school and 70% of the pupils hold English as an additional language.

 History

 The school is located in Laura Place, on the site occupied by Newcome's School, a fashionable boys' school, from the early 18th century until 1815, and occupied after 1825 by the London Orphan Asylum.